 What is DFP?
 How does DoubleClick for Publishers Work

 DFP stands for DoubleClick for Publishers, is a SAS platform designed to manage the process of delivering ads to your websites, mobile devices, games and much more.
 DoubleClick for Publishers (DFP) is an ad management tool that allows publishers to sell, schedule, deliver, and manage their ad inventory.
-Although this comparison won’t be accurate technically, but you can think of DFP as AdSense on steroids.
+Although this comparison won’t be accurate technically, you can think of DFP as AdSense on steroids.

 The SAS platform is also called ad serving.
-Which put simply, is the technology and services that puts ads on all your websites.
+Which put simply, is the technology and services that put ads on all your websites.
 This service is an application run by Google and it provides you with a toolkit to manage your ads for a multi-device audience.

 DFP features include a central place, advanced forecasting, and revenue optimization.
 The central place is one page to analyze your traffic on all of your platforms.
 Advanced forecasting calculates how many impressions you will receive on each ad that you sell to advertisers.
 Revenue optimization uses Google AdSense and Ad Exchange which scans all networks to find where you get the most revenue for each ad impression.